qmuloadmin/rust-training/Module I - Introduction to Rust.md

 Serde is the only Trait (well, technically its several traits) mentioned here that is actually not part of the Rust standard library.
 However, serde is so universally leveraged that it might as well be.
 Serde is short for Serialize Deserialize, and its a library for taking any given rust type and converting into a standard format that can be then serialized into other formats -- JSON, XML, YAML, etc.

 Serde is infinitely better than Go's runtime JSON marshalling.
 It is, quite frankly, a reason to use rust for web apis by itself.
+It's must faster, easier to use, harder to screw up, and easier to extend, and it supports more encodings than go.

 Since its not part of the standard library, first we need to add a few crates:

 ```bash
 cargo add serde